 - How to organise your pet's desexing procedure

 Pets can be desexed at any age including during their more mature years.
-Whilst pets can be desexed as early as 6 weeks of age, we desex most pets between 5 and 6 months of age.
+Whilst pets can be desexed as early as 6 weeks of age, we desex most pets around 6 months of age.
 We also generally recommend, unless necessary for medical reasons, not to desex a female pet whilst they are in heat/ season as the nature of being in season makes the surgery potentially more complicated.

 In most cases your pet will be required to stay with us for a day and can return home the same evening as the surgery.